 Dr. Heather Mitchell was appointed Artistic Director of the Hopewell Valley Chorus in 2015.
-She is the Assistant Conductor and Chorus Manager for the Mendelssohn Chorus of Philadelphia, an alto for the Manhattan Choral Ensemble, the conductor of the Montclair Community Choir, and most recently served as Conductor-in-Residence at Manhattan Concert Productions.
+She is the Associate Conductor and Chorus Manager for the Mendelssohn Chorus of Philadelphia, the Assistant Director of Choral Activities at The College of New Jersey, the conductor of the Montclair Community Choir, and previously served as Conductor-in-Residence at Manhattan Concert Productions.
 As a choral singer, she has performed with many professional groups all over the country including the Manhattan Chorale, Coro, Tucson Chamber Artists, and the Tucson Symphony Orchestra.

 Specializing in unknown repertoire, Heather founded the professional vocal ensemble FIVE LINES to perform such works and bring attention to pieces by major composers that have been overlooked.
 In the spirit of FIVE LINES, she made her Carnegie Hall debut, conducting the vastly unfamiliar Schumann Requiem, Op.
 148. Singers of the Hopewell Valley Chorus shared the stage with her as members of that choir.

 Heather was the author of “A Reconsideration of the Performance of the Chorales in J.S.
 Bach’s Passio secundum Johannem, BWV 245,” a featured article in the Choral Journal, published by the American Choral Directors Association.
 It focuses on the proper performance practice of Bach’s chorales, even beyond those in the St. John Passion.